Services Pricing Work Studio Team Blog Contact Start a project

 What happens next?

 The Stanford Web Credibility Project has long studied what makes websites feel credible.
-Its practical implication is severe: people judge the legitimacy of an organization partly through the design, usefulness, clarity, and evidence of the site in front of them.
+Its practical implication is severe: people judge the legitimacy of an organization partly through the design, usefulness, and evidence of the site in front of them.
+A typo does not merely look sloppy; it whispers that other things might be sloppy too.
+A stock photo of a handshake does not merely feel generic; it signals that the specifics are missing.

 Conversion is often described as persuasion.
 That is too aggressive.